vortextemporum/DeepStream-Loves-Osc/readme.md

 Webcam:

   $ python3 dsoscwebcam.py <v4l2-device-path>

 Example:
   $ python3 dsoscwebcam.py /dev/video0

-Get the OSC data from any other computer in the same network, from port 4545.
+Get the OSC data from any other computer in the same network, from port 4545 (change the IP address of your network connection, on default it is 192.168.1.255).
+Use it however you want.

+Check Touchdesigner and Supercollider examples to play with it!